Skip to content

 You can also execute tools entirely inside the sandbox by setting execution: { type: "sandbox", command: "..." }.

 A skill is a SKILL.md describing the capability, plus any reference files (templates, schemas, examples) the model needs.
-The platform mounts everything at /home/user/.skills/{id}/ and adds a system prompt addition pointing the model at it.
+The platform mounts everything at /home/user/.skills/{name}/ (using the SKILL.md name, not the skill id) and inlines the SKILL.md body directly into the system prompt at session start — no lazy read, no follow-up read tool call to discover what’s there.
+Format is compatible with Anthropic’s Claude Code skills.

 In the Console: Skills → New skill.
-Or via API:
+Two API shapes:

 Terminal window